 Should my implant be placed behind or in front of the muscle?

 The pectoralis muscle is the large muscle between your breast and your chest wall that attaches to your upper arm.
 With the armpit incision or transaxillary breast augmentation, the implant is placed behind the muscle (pectoralis).
 This gives a natural smooth look, decreases the chance of scar tissue (or capsular contracture) and makes mammograms easier to read.
 With placing the implant behind the muscle, your muscles will not be damaged and your strength will be the same.
 Dr. Lo does not recommend placing the implant in front of the muscle or subglandular with the armpit cut.

 Dr. Lo, I have a tendency to form bad scars.
 I have cuts on the rest of my body and from surgery, and the scars did not heal well.
 Is transaxillary breast augmentation recommended for me?

-Absolutely, the armpit cut is ideal for your implants to be placed through.
+Absolutely, the armpit cut is the ideal way to have your implants placed for your breast surgery.
 The armpit cut usually heals up beautifully even though you may have had bad scars on the rest of your body.
 You will not have any scars on your breasts.
 Even if the armpit scar doesn’t heal as well as anticipated, it will not be seen as much as if the scar was on your breast (periareolar or crease incision)